China's Xi says restoring order and stopping violence is most urgent for Hong Kong

-HONG KONG (Reuters) - China President Xi Jinping said restoring order and stopping violence is the most urgent task right now for Hong Kong, China’s state television CCTV reported on Thursday.
+HONG KONG, Nov 14 (Reuters) - China President Xi Jinping said restoring order and stopping violence is the most urgent task right now for Hong Kong, China’s state television CCTV reported on Thursday.

 Xi said China continues to firmly support Hong Kong’s Chief Executive Carrie Lam to implement policies according to law and punish rioters, CCTV reported.